Anuragbiotech/Data-Driven-Event-Planning-and-Resource-Optimization-for-a-Housing-Society/README.md

 - **Decorator and Caterer Analysis**: Evaluate decorators and caterers based on customer satisfaction and cost-effectiveness to enhance the event experience.

 ## Outcomes
-By the end of this capstone project, you will be able to approach problem statements more logically, applying Python concepts to real-world scenarios.
+By the end of this project, one will be able to approach problem statements more logically, applying Python concepts to real-world scenarios.
 This project provides hands-on learning, enhancing practical problem-solving skills and proficiency in Python programming.

-The primary objective is to analyze the data to empower the housing society to make data-driven decisions, optimize event planning, and ensure efficient utilization of resources.
-By leveraging decorator and caterer data, we aim to enhance the event experience, minimize costs, and maximize resident satisfaction.
-The selection of the best caterer and decorator, based on customer satisfaction and cost-effectiveness, will play a crucial role in achieving these goals and ensuring the success of the grand event.

 ## Tools and Technologies
 - **Programming Language**: Python
 - **Data Analysis Libraries**: Pandas, NumPy, Matplotlib, Seaborn
 - **Visualization**: Matplotlib, Seaborn
 - **Environment**: Jupyter Notebook, Google Colab (optional)
-- **Version Control**: Git

 ## Analysis and Methodology
 1. **Data Loading and Basic Overview**: Load the "Final_Data.csv" dataset and perform an initial exploration.